JamesByers/fireflies_led_controllers/user_manuals/Fireflies_controller_std_v1.md

 By adjusting switches inside the control box you can change the following:
 * Chose a different color than the warm white when the toggle switch is switched.
 Choices are a couple of bluer white choices, a mode where the colors cycle through the rainbow, or blue, green, red, or purple.
-* Change settings to match another LED string
+* Change settings to match a different LED string
   * This controller is designed to match most, if not all WS2812B type RGB LED type strings or light strips.
-To do so requires setting a few switches inside the control box.
+To do so may require setting a few switches inside the control box.
     * Set the color order.
 You would do this if you attached a different LED string and the colors are incorrect.
     * Set to match a different number of LEDs in the string.
 And you can set string lengths for 50, 100, 150 , or 200 LEDs in the string.